 The exhibits fill you in on the story of this enchanting aircraft before the chance to walk down the red carpet and ease aboard this aviation and design icon.

 The Barbados Wildlife Reserve is at pains to stress that it is a reserve and not just a zoo, whose setting is charming in an old mahogany wood.
 There are all sorts of exotic fauna here, from parrots and flamingos, through to snakes, iguanas and alligator-like caimans.

 Look out for the Barbados Green Monkeys, which came to the island from Africa.
 Yes, you can see them elsewhere around the island, but here there is a real chance to get up close to them and learn all about how they live.
 One of the nicest things about the reserve is that is made just to stroll through on its network of trails.

 8. Experience colonial decadence

-Barbados is a fabulous destination to visit almost all year round, although you will find conditions at their absolute finest from December to May.
-If you would like to explore the island for yourself, don't miss the latest offers on return flights with Virgin Atlantic, direct either from London Gatwick or Manchester.
+As for the weather, it's a fabulous destination to visit almost all year round, although you will find conditions at their absolute finest from December to May.

 We promise not to share your details